7 Tips to Improve Blood Circulation

 3. Do cardio exercises

 There’s no doubt that cardio is one of the best ways to manage weight.
 When you do exercises that make you sweat, your heart and lungs suddenly blast a supply of oxygen-rich blood cells.
 In this way, more blood flows through you and you become more energised.
-Jump on either a treadmill or exercise bike for a good workout.
+Jump on either a basic treadmill or exercise bike for a good workout.

 4. Drink tea